-As of 31 December 2011 the Group had 480 employees, 2010 - 444 employees.
+As of 31 December 2012 the Group had 540 employees, 2011 - 480 employees.

-Additionally, all remaining agricultural entities of the Group are undergoing Restructuring, during which the companies can not pay dividends until they have settled all the debts.
+Additionally, all remaining agricultural entities of the Group (except for Grūduva UAB) are undergoing Restructuring, during which the companies can not pay dividends until they have settled all the debts.